thadeetrompetter/alouatta/pages/index/02-story.md

 ## Our vision
 We want to offer you an ecofriendly, affordable and superchill environment, where you feel right at home.

-Close to nature but with all the small luxuries you need as a backpacker, a place where you feel at ease, can undertake activities with or without us, can feel as free as you want to feel and will be welcomed anytime.
+Close to nature but with all the small luxuries you need as a backpacker.
+A place where you feel at ease, can undertake activities with or without us, can feel as free as you want to feel and will be welcomed anytime.

 With both our backgrounds in the hospitality industry we are confident in giving you all you need for a good and relaxed stay on your holiday in Costa Rica.